1. Statutory, regulatory or court-set time limits for agency response

 The 2017 statutory amendments to the Public Records Law significantly changed the law’s timing requirements.
 As amended, ORS 192.324 (formerly ORS 192.440) requires a custodian to acknowledge receipt of or complete the public body’s response to a written records request within five business days.
 ORS 192.329 further requires a public body to complete its response “as soon as practicable and without delay,” ORS 192.329(1), and establishes a general 15‑business day requirement for completing a records request, although that timing is subject to exceptions.
 ORS 192.329(5).

-Under ORS 192.418(2) (formerly ORS 192.465), the failure of an elected official to deny, grant or deny and grant in part a records request is considered a denial of the request, allowing the requestor to seek court review.
+Under ORS 192.418(2) (formerly ORS 192.465), the failure of an elected official to deny, grant, or partially grant a records request is considered a denial of the request, allowing the requestor to seek court review.

 Records must be made available for inspection and copying “at such reasonable time as may be determined by the custodian thereof.”
 R.I.
 Gen. Laws § 38-2-3(a).
 The custodian is required to tell the requester if the records are in active use or in storage, and to make an appointment for the requester “to examine such records as expeditiously as may be made available.”
 R.I.
 Gen. Laws § 38-2-3(f).